HPSCTerrSys/ParFlowDiagnostics/README.md

 ParFlow Diagnostics (PD) is a Python class that provides functions to calculate all variables needed for a global or local mass balance based on [ParFlow hydrologic model](https://www.parflow.org) output.
 An essential feature is that PD uses the [Helmholtz Analytics Toolkit (HeAT)](https://github.com/helmholtz-analytics/heat/) Python library.
 This makes PD big data-capable; with HeAT PD can be run in parallel on a single HPC node (or any multi-core machine, including notebooks) up many nodes of an HPC system using CPUs as well as GPUs.

 For details on HeAT, see the respective information referenced on the [HeAT github repository](https://github.com/helmholtz-analytics/heat/).
-This is not a HeAT tutorial, but using PD one also learns the basics of using HeAT. **HeAT is a totally generic library, it is only used here, similarly to using numpy, to enable our PD calculations to be run in parallel.**
+This is not a HeAT tutorial, but using PD one also learns the basics of using HeAT. **HeAT is a totally generic library, it is only used here, similarly to using numpy, to enable our PD calculations to be run in parallel.
+It is currently recommended to use the PD not in parallel and only use a single process.**

 **All information and software tools to use PD are within this repository.
 This README.md file contains all information to get started with PD including simple cookbooks.**